-It should be noted that although these techniques seek statistical independence, the resulting responses are never completely independent.
+It should be noted that although these techniques seek statistical independence, the resulting responses are never actually completely independent.
 The reason is that these models are limited to describing images in terms of linear superposition, but images are not formed as sums of independent components.
 Consider, for example, the fact that the light coming from different objects is often combined according to the rules of occlusion (rather than addition) in the image formation process.
-Analysis of the form of these statistical relationships reveals nonlinear dependencies across space as well as across scale and orientation (Wegmann & Zetzsche 1990, Simoncelli 1997, Simoncelli & Schwartz 1999).
+Analysis of the form of these statistical relationships reveals nonlinear dependencies across space as well as across scale and orientation (Wegmann & Zetzche 1990, Simoncelli 1997, Simoncelli & Schwartz 1999).

 Consider the joint histograms formed from the responses of two nonoverlapping linear receptive fields, as shown in Figure 8a.
 The histogram clearly indicates that the data are aligned with the axes, as in the independent components decomposition described above.
 But one cannot determine from this picture whether the responses are independent.
 Consider instead the conditional histogram of Figure 8b.
 Each column gives the probability distribution of the ordinate variable r_2 , assuming the corresponding value for the abscissa variable, r_1 .
-That is, the data are the same as those in Figure 8a, except that each column has been normalized independently.
-The conditional histogram illustrates several important aspects of the relationship between the two responses.
-First, they are (approximately) decorrelated: The best-fitting regression line through the data is a zero-slope line through the origin.
-But they are clearly not independent, because the variance of r_2 exhibits a strong dependence on the value of r_1 .
-Thus, although r_2 and r_1 are uncorrelated, they are still statistically dependent.
-Furthermore, this dependency cannot be eliminated through further linear transformation.
+That is, the data are the a.